 Hey there!
 This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Few things are as American as Coca Cola or apple pie, except for maybe root beer.
-That’s right, root beer.
+That’s right!
 The history of this classic carbonated beverage is fascinating and raises some questions.
 For example, why is root beer called root beer anyway?
-Though most people know root beer as part of a root beer float or a fizzy drink like ginger beer, this delicious concoction was once brewed much like beer.
+Though most people know it as part of a float or a fizzy drink like ginger beer, this delicious concoction was once brewed much like beer.

 But we’re getting ahead of ourselves.
-If you want to learn about the history of root beer, we have to start with a man named Charles Hires.
+If you want to learn about its history, we have to start with a man named Charles Hires.